wilsonespina/PORTFOLIO_WDI_GROUP_PROJECT/README.md

 ```

 ### Proxy Request
-In order to get event data back from the ticketmaster API, we needed once again use `request-promise` to retrieve and handle operations in the back end.
+In order to get event data back from the Ticketmaster API, we needed once again use `request-promise` to retrieve and handle operations in the back end.

-Once we had registered our application on the ticketmaster developer [site](https://developer.ticketmaster.com/), we looked through the available documentation to
+Once we had registered our application on the ticketmaster developer [site](https://developer.ticketmaster.com/), we looked through the available documentation to work out how and what data we would need.
+According to the documentation, a series of query string just need to be added to the root URL to help define the data being requested.

 ```js
 function getEventData(req, res) {